Visiting Mosaic Law: What to Expect

 Whether it’s your first time or you’ve been with us before, we want you to feel welcome and included at Mosaic Law Congregation.
 No matter where you are on your Jewish journey, or if you are a non-Jewish guest, we encourage you to ask questions, engage in conversation, and share your thoughts on your experience.

-Head Covering (Kippah): Following Jewish practice, males of all ages should have their head covered at all times while on our congregational grounds.
+Head Covering (Kippah): Following Jewish practice, males of all ages should have their head covered at all times while on our congregational grounds, including lunch.
 Most wear a Kippah (Yarmulke) available in the Sanctuary foyer although a nice hat will also work.
 When it’s not a prayer service, a baseball cap or other informal hat is fine.

 Women are not required to keep their heads covered except when on the bimah (platform in the front of the Sanctuary).
 Hats and doilies are both acceptable with the latter available in the Sanctuary foyer.